James Marsden: Personal life

 Marsden married Mary Elizabeth "Lisa" Linde, daughter of Dennis Linde, on July 22, 2000.
-The couple have two children: a son born in 2001 and a daughter born in 2005.
+The couple has two children: a son born in 2001 and a daughter born in 2005.
 They divorced in 2011, with Linde citing irreconcilable differences.

 He also has a son, born in 2012, with model Rose Costa.
+He resides in Austin, Texas.

+In 2004, Marsden wrote a letter of support for Brian Peck, who had also worked on X-Men, ahead of Peck's sentencing after pleading no contest to charges of oral copulation with a minor under 16 and performing a lewd act with a 14- or 15-year-old in 2001, since revealed to be actor Drake Bell.